genome/bam-readcount/README_samtools-1.10.md

     test-data/rand1k.fa

+The reference is encoded in the CRAM as

+    @SQ	SN:rand1k	LN:1000	M5:11e5d1f36a8e123feb3dd934cc05569a	UR:rand1k.fa

+so `bam-readcount` should be run inside the `test-data` directory to find the reference.

 Todo
 ----

 Tested against `genome/bam-readcount` `master` with a simple BAM file converted to CRAM with identical output, but needs more testing.
-The CRAM test did throw a warning; I will rerun it and add that here.

 `find_library_names()` line 91 in